TuxVinyards/qqX/README.md

 Release 1.6.01 is functionally the same as 1.5 but now separates the main script up into more workable sections

+1.6.02 introduces a new Custom Boot system that can run Arm64, Risc-V and others.
+Plus a couple UI tweaks and minor bug fixes.

+See the new Wiki pages <https://github.com/TuxVinyards/qqX/wiki/Custom-Qemu-boot-parameters>

 ### quickemu quickget X terminal project

 - Full process & version controlled wrapping of both Quickemu & Quickget